-- 1. Observations of prominently posted PREA materials in housing units and common areas. - 2.
-Intake Screening Process (N/A)
+- 1. Observations of prominently posted PREA materials in housing units and common areas - 2.
+Intake Screening Process (detailed discussion of intake process with staff and confined persons) No new intakes admitted during on-site visit.

 The following describes how the evidence above was used to draw the conclusion regarding compliance (By Provision):